-If you couple the drive controllers in the DC link, make sure that all Quick DC-Link modules are built over with a drive controller again after replacement.
+Make sure that all Quick DC-Link modules are covered again after the replacement, i.e. built over with a PS6 supply module or SI6 drive controller.

 The device housing must be closed before you turn on the supply voltage.